-- In the current environment, where valuations for many companies have declined significantly from the time of prior financing rounds, a common question that is often asked by investment professionals is how a preferred investment can be marked lower than its liquidation preference when the underlying company's equity value exceeds the investment's respective liquidation preference. - Given fair value is defined as "the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date," one way to answer the question is to think about how a new investor would underwrite the same security today.
-Assuming the value of the company has declined, perhaps due to underperformance or declines in its sector, a new investor investing in the same security today would require a higher dividend rate or lower price per share to compensate for the decline in company value. - One can also make an analogy to bonds with below-market coupons.
-There are five-year U.S. Treasuries currently trading around 90.
+- In the current environment, where valuations for certain companies have declined compared to the prior financing rounds, a common question that is often asked by investment professionals is how a preferred investment can be marked lower than its liquidation preference when the underlying company's equity value exceeds the investment's respective liquidation preference. - Given fair value is defined as "the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date," one way to answer the question is to think about how a new investor would underwrite the same security today.
+Assuming the value of the company has declined, perhaps due to underperformance or declines in its sector, a new investor investing in the same security today would require a higher return or lower price per share to compensate for the decline in company value. - You can also make an analogy to bonds with below-market coupons.
+The 10-year India G-Sec issued in 2021 is currently trading around 96.8.
 This isn't because people are ascribing a significant default risk; rather, it's because of the below-market yield on these bonds.
-Similarly, growth equity assets are long-duration assets (or growth-oriented businesses with long-term cash flow potential) that are sensitive to increasing interest rates, as profitability may be years away.
+Similarly, growth equity assets are long-duration assets (or growth-oriented businesses with long-term cash flow potential) that are sensitive to business growth vs. cash burn in the current increasing interest rate environment, as profitability may be years away.